Coronavirus (COVID-19) updates for UC San Diego Health patients and visitors. Learn More

 On the surface, Advanced Resuscitation Training (ART) and Basic Resuscitation Training (BART) may appear to be alternatives to the Advanced Cardiac Life Support (ACLS) and Basic Life Support (BLS) courses from the American Heart Association.
 However, ART is actually a resuscitation management program for hospitals, clinics, and EMS agencies rather than a specific course.
 A broad definition of resuscitation is used for both the inpatient and out-of-hospital environments.
 Inpatient ART considers a spectrum of resuscitation issues – from surveillance and monitoring of all patients through critical care, cardiopulmonary arrest and post-resuscitative care.
 Out-of-hospital ART includes cardiopulmonary arrest, prevention of arrest in critically ill patients, advanced procedures such as airway management and intubation, and sophisticated monitoring strategies.
-In addition, the ART program integrates adult and pediatric resuscitation, medical and surgical/trauma patients, and end-of-life issues.
-Finally, the training is adaptive to address the unique requirements of various providers and flexible to integrate CQI data and specific institutional needs.
+Finally, the training is adaptive to address the unique requirements of various providers and flexible to integrate CQI data and specific institutional needs, staffing, and workflow.

 Resuscitation events are relatively infrequent, with each provider participating in only a few events each year.
 Resuscitation performance is strongly linked to patient outcomes, underscoring the importance of optimal training and effective treatment algorithms.
 Integrating the broad scope of resuscitation under a single, unified curriculum enhances provider understanding of key concepts and ultimately clinical performance.